 Why Do Dogs Cough?

-When dogs cough, we assume that it is just a cold due to a drop in the temperature.
+When dogs cough, we assume it is just a cold due to a drop in the temperature.
 Now that may not be the only reason.
 There are many bacteria and virus which causes cough and cold in dogs.
-However, all cold symptoms do not mean that the dog has a cold.
+However, all cold symptoms do not mean the dog has a cold.

 Bacteria, viruses even allergies can develop a cough, cold, runny nose, and congestion.
 Sometimes, severe health conditions such as laryngeal paralysis, lung problem even heart diseases can be the reason for the cough.